DataDog/documentation/content/en/developers/marketplace/_index.md

 #### Dashboards and monitors

-* Contain the out-of-the-box dashboards and monitors (alerts) for your integration.
+* Contains the out-of-the-box dashboards and monitors (alerts) for your integration.
 * You can create dashboards and monitors directly in your sandbox account and export them as JSON files.
 * See [Dashboarding Best Practices][28] for details.